-Throughout history, fantastic treasures from various cultures have been stolen or otherwise gone missing.
-Often their theft or disappearance happens during times of war or disaster, when they cannot be protected or when a military force decides to take treasures back home as a trophy.
-Sometimes these treasures are recovered, but many are still missing.
+Throughout history, fantastic treasures from various cultures have been stolen or mysteriously gone missing.
+Often their theft or disappearance happens during times of war or disaster, when they can't be protected or when a military force decides to take those treasures as a trophy.
+Sometimes treasures are recovered, but many are still missing.

 The Amber Room

 The Amber Room was constructed in the Catherine Palace in the 18th century in Tsarskoe Selo, near St. Petersburg.
 The room contained gold-gilded mosaics, mirrors and carvings, along with panels constructed out of about 1,000 pounds (450 kilograms) of amber.
 Tsarskoe Selo was captured by Germany in 1941 during World War II, and the room's panels and artwork were disassembled and taken to Germany.
 They haven't been seen since, and it's possible they are now destroyed.
 Today, the Catherine Palace hosts a re-creation of the Amber Room.

 The pyramid of Egyptian pharaoh Menkaure is the smallest of the three pyramids constructed at Giza around 4,500 years ago.
 In the 1830s, English military officer Howard Vyse explored the Giza pyramids, at times using destructive techniques (his use of explosives being the most notorious) to make his way through the structures.